-Contraceptive Pipeline
+Contraceptive pipeline

-Most of the contraceptives are procured internationally, apart from small local procurements in the past made by Lady Health Workers (LHW) Program for injectable and oral pills.
+Tell students that the flowchart describes supply flow for all contraceptive commodities for all stakeholders.
+The flowchart incorporates recent policy changes regulating the flow of commodities from central to district level.
+Most of the contraceptives are procured internationally, apart from small local procurements in the past by Lady Health Program for injectable and oral pills.
 The funding sources include government's public sector development program (PSDP), USAID and UNFPA.
 All international procurements are usually shipped through sea and received at Karachi port.
-Once cleared, the commodities are transported and stored at Central Warehouse & Supplies Karachi.
+Once cleared, the commodities are transported and stored at Central Warehouse (CWH) & Supplies Karachi.